onurbil/TENT/README.md

 ## Data

-In order to download the data or any of the trained models, please email to the following addresses:
+In order to download the data, please email to the following addresses:

 o.bilgin@student.maastrichtuniversity.nl